iamrosada/nitro-2fa/README.md

-# Nitro 2FA, Authentication System
+# Nitro 2FA Authentication

-The Nitro Authentication System is a password recovery and 2FA system that uses word transformations to verify user identity.
+Nitro 2FA is a Two-Factor Authentication system that uses word transformations for enhanced security.
+This project provides a set of functions to manage word sources and perform authentication checks.

 ## Table of Contents